Helen Godwin

-Helen Godwin is a British Labour Party politician who has served as the Mayor of the West of England since 2025.
+Helen Jayne Godwin is a British politician who has served as Mayor of the West of England since 2025.
+She is a member of the Labour Party.

 Early life and education

 Helen Godwin grew up in Begbrook, near Stapleton, Bristol, in what she states was a working class family, and went to Cotham School and Filton College.
 From 1994 to 1998 she took a degree in European Studies and Spanish at Liverpool John Moores University.

 Early political career

 In her 20s, Godwin was a New Labour supporter and Labour blogger, although she left the Labour party for four years in protest at British involvement in the 2003 invasion of Iraq, which she called an illegal war.

 Godwin (listed as Helen Godwin Teige) was elected to Bristol City Council, representing Southmead ward, in 2016.
 She was re-elected in 2021, and later served as cabinet member for women, young people and families under Marvin Rees.
 She announced her resignation as councillor in December 2021 due to work commitments from a new job.

 In 2020, she ran to be the Labour candidate for the 2021 West of England mayoral election, but was defeated in a local party membership ballot by the former Labour MP for Wansdyke, Dan Norris.